 This is excellent employment market preparation as scientific research skills, technical analysis and industry related model skills will be practiced and gained.

 Year 1: In the first year work will start with in-depth literature research on the topic.
-Additionally, the student will make herself/himself familiar with the computational system at the UoB (including the HPC cluster Bluebear).
-Learning the usage of important tools in handling large datasets (e.g. cdo – climate data operators) and to start first scientific analysis of the data sets under investigation is intended in the first year.
+Additionally, the student will get familiar with the computational system at the UoB (including the HPC cluster Bluebear).
+Learning the usage of important tools in handling large datasets (e.g. cdo – climate data operators) and to start the statistical analysis of the data (mostly in R and Matlab) is intended in the first year.
+Work will start on the open source CAT model.

-Year 2: In this year the student will concentrate on the work in WP1.
-Using ERA-20C and historical simulations from CMIP5 models will be used to assess decadal- to multi-decadal variability of the ISM in reanalysis and model data.
+Year 2: The student will concentrate on the work defined in WP1 and WP2.
+Reanalysis data from ERA-20C and historical simulations from CMIP5 models will be used to assess decadal- to multi-decadal variability of the EASM and TCs.
+Work will start on the assessment of different adaptation strategies.

 Partners and collaboration (including CASE)